MicrosoftDocs/sql-docs/docs/ssma/sybase/executing-the-ssma-console-sybasetosql.md

 If the target database connection is not performed before executing this command or the connection to the target database server fails during the command execution, an error is generated and the console application exits.

--   `object-name:` Specifies the target object(s) considered for synchronizing with target database (supports indivdual object names or a group object name).
+-   `object-name:` Specifies the target object(s) considered for synchronizing with target database (supports individual object names or a group object name).

 -   `object-type:` Specifies the type of the object called out in the object-name attribute (if object category is specified then object type will be "category").